 You will come across a wide variety of toileting situations when travelling the world, from flooded squat toilets and holes in the ground to doorless toilets and even computerised Skynet enabled wonder machines in Japan.
 Suffice it to say not all of them will have toilet paper and you really don’t want to be caught short.
 Just carry a pack with you.

 For pretty much the same reason above, but can also be really useful on long overnight buses and trains or extended jungle or desert treks to maintain basic hygiene standards.
 Don’t be one of those stereotypical stinky hippy backpackers.
+They are also really good for cleaning utensils or wiping down the airline tray table before you settle in to make sure there are no nasty virus’ lingering about.

 Alcohol Hand Gel.